o3de/sig-docs-community/.github/ISSUE_TEMPLATE/rfc-feature.md

 ---
 name: "RFC: Documentation or Website Feature"
 about: >-
-  File an RFC (Request for Comment) for any _new or significantly improved_ feature of the Open 3D Engine documentation website, or features of O3DE related to documentation.
+  File an RFC (Request for Comment) for any new or significantly improved feature of the Open 3D Engine documentation website, or features of O3DE related to documentation.
 title: "Proposed RFC: Feature =description="
 labels: 'rfc-feature'
 assignees: ''
 ---

-# Open 3D Engine RFC Feature Template
+# Open 3D Engine Documentation / Website RFC Feature Template

 ## :no_entry: If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first. :no_entry:

 ### When using this template, you do not have to fill out every question below.
 The questions are there for guidance.

 This issue template should be used when filing an RFC related to _new or significantly improved documentation or wesite features_ only.
 Feature RFCs should not be used for addressing bugs or process changes.
 If you have a proposed process change, please use the **RFC Suggestion** template.

 A hastily proposed RFC can hurt its chances of acceptance.
 Low-quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term roadmap may be quickly rejected, demotivating the unprepared contributor.
 Laying some groundwork ahead of the RFC can make the process smoother.